amrit-eu/Coriolis-data-processing-chain-for-Argo-floats-container/README.md

    cd Coriolis-data-processing-chain-for-Argo-floats
    ```

-2. Edit environment variables `.env` file with your favorite text editor to setup your configuration, or use the next commands :
+2. Edit environment variables `.env.demo` file with your favorite text editor to setup your configuration, or use the next commands :

       ```bash
       # or at least these commands tu setup your user